dwjackson/ttmap/README.md

 ## Rect

-To draw a rectangle on the map, the `rect` command is used
+To draw a rectangle on the map, the `rect` command is used:

 ```txt
 rect at [TOP_LEFT_X], [TOP_LEFT_Y] width [WIDTH] height [HEIGHT]